cedricbahirwe/dialer-android/README.md

 ## Special Thanks to:

-1. [Esther Carelle](https://github.com/esthcarelle) for her wonderful feedback✨.
+1. [Esther Carelle](https://github.com/esthcarelle) for her support and feedback
-2.